ismaelcardosojr/beecrowd-solutions/README.md

 # Beecrowd Solutions 🐝

-Here you'll find my Beecrowd solutions, which...
+Here you'll find my solutions, which...

 * Are divided by category > difficulty
 * Go from level 4 upwards